MicrosoftDocs/customer-insights/ci-docs/audience-insights/supported-languages.md

 # Supported languages for audience insights capability

-Dynamics 365 Customer Insights audience insights capability supports a number of languages.
-This topic lists the available languages and provides support for changing between them, as well as an overview of what content is translated.
+Audience insights for Dynamics 365 Customer Insights is translated to many languages.
+The following list contains available languages and information on what's translated.
+You can also learn more about how to change the language settings.

 ## Languages